yagarea/jektex/README.md

 - Does not interfere with Jekyll workflow and project structure
 - Marks invalid syntax in document
 - Prints location of invalid expression during rendering
+- Tags places within the rendered documents with syntax errors

 ## Usage